 Go to your “Home” folder.
 Press Ctrl + H to display the hidden files.

 Click on the “.config” folder.
 If the “terminator” folder does not exist, create a new folder and name it “terminator”.

 Open your text editor (gedit).
 Save the new file with the name “config” (without any extension) in the “/home/.config/terminator” folder.

-You can find the list of customization option here.
-To personalize terminator, simply paste the option to the config file and set its respective value.
+To personalize terminator, simply paste the option to the “config” file and set its respective value.
 For example, if you want to set the background to display image, paste the following code and set the respective value for each option: